feargalr/BiomeHue/README.md

 # BiomeHue
 Logical colour schema for microbiome barplots.
+The basic concept is that phylogenetically similar taxa should be coloured similarly.

 Note this is currently under construction, with much more functionality to be added.
-However it may prove useful.
-The basic concept is that phylogenetically similar taxa should be coloured similarly.
+However it may prove useful even in it's unfinished form.
+Currently several species within the same taxa may have the same colour assigned.

 # Usage
 BiomeHue contains two simple functions